suncoast-devs/handbook/meta/legacy/pages/chapter-2/02-full-stack-practice/lesson.md

+---
-# Working with full stack
+title: Working with full stack
+---

 NOTE: this lesson is planned with the fact the class did not turn in the weekend assignment, there the assumption is made that they are struggling